viciwang/hexo-theme-bootstrap-blog/source/_posts/elements.md

 title: Elements
-date: 2013-12-24 23:29:08
+date: 2015-12-30 00:52:54
 tags:
+- Hexo
+- Theme
 ---

-The purpose of this post is to help you make sure all of HTML elements can display properly.
-If you use CSS reset, don't forget to redefine the style by yourself.
+The purpose of this post is to make sure all HTML elements can display properly.

 ---